lunchbag/hugo-blog/content/posts/new-beginnings.md

 (This is about as close as I'm going to get to shouting on a rooftop at the top of my lungs as a form of acceptance.)

-So, _long story short_, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.
+Sooo, _long story short_, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.

 Heartbreak, shock, worthlessness, confusion.
 Just a small roster of feelings accompanying the roller coaster I haven't been able to get off for the last 4 months.